cristinalucin/cristinalucin/README.md

 Hi there :sunglasses:

-- 🔭 I’m currently working on Python importing...
+- 🔭 I’m currently working on Simulations and Statistics..
-- 🌱 I’m currently learning Python and data science libraries ...
+- 🌱 I’m currently learning Python, Pandas, and SQL ...
 - 😄 Pronouns: She/Her
 - 📫 How to reach me: @cristinajlucin (Twitter)
 - 💬 Ask me about : Tennis, New England, or Classic Cars